puglia italy

 Average temperature in August: 28°C

 France’s Mediterranean coast has been synonymous with the high life since the 19th century, later gaining traction with the Sixties’ ‘jet set’ after St Tropez featured in the 1956 Brigitte Bardot film, And God Created Woman.
 Today, Antibes is popular with yachties, as is Monaco, while film lovers go to Cannes, and sunseekers head to the Promenade des Anglais in Nice.
 But where to go for rolling vineyards and lush lavender fields?
 Provence, of course.
-A historical province in southeastern France bordering Italy and the Mediterranean Sea, Provence’s cosmopolitan centre is Saint-Rémy which is, in short, a haven for Francophiles.
+A historical province in southeastern France, bordering Italy and the Mediterranean Sea, Provence’s cosmopolitan centre is Saint-Rémy which is, in short, a haven for Francophiles.
 Expect quaint cobbled streets, beautiful architecture in a pastel palette, and an abundance of boutique shops and local farmers’ markets.
 The region is also home to a whole host of other picturesque medieval villages and the unique beauty of the lavender museums – perfect for filling a morning or two before bedding down by the pool until sundowners call.

-Château de Fonscolombe
+Where to stay: Château de Fonscolombe

-Eighteenth century charm and contemporary style collide at the five-star Château de Fonscolombe in Provence.
-A member of the prestigious Relais & Châteaux portfolio, this restored retreat looks like something from a fairytale, located in the French countryside, surrounded by working vineyards and framed by its famous twin turrets.
+18th century charm and contemporary style collide at the five-star Château de Fonscolombe in Provence.
+A member of the prestigious Relais & Châteaux portfolio, this restored retreat looks like something from a fairytale, surrounded by working vineyards and framed by its famous twin turrets.
 Inside, discover an interior marvel: period chinoiserie designs, Italian tapestries and hand-painted wallpapers line its walls, while canopied beds and rustic fireplaces reflect the chic Provençal charm of the estate’s storied past.
 Each of the 50 rooms boasts sweeping vistas across the main courtyard, dovecotes and grounds, all sprinkled with historic statues, a chapel, fountains and a vegetable garden.
 Step outside to discover the ancient stone pond turned swimming pool, and visit the al fresco L’Orangerie restaurant for Caesar salads, seafood specials and ice-cold rosé.

-From £244 per night.
+From £240 per night.

 Helsinki, Finland